CedricTravelletti/RallyRoboPilot/Autopilot/docs/project_planning.md

       - hide rays
       - **Design decision**: keeping sync between game and autopilot is too difficult => we decide to only consider laps that start from the game base state in the training (start at the starting line).
+      - **Solutions**: Fixing the game-sync drift problem required two steps:
+        1. Sync the sending of commands with the absolute game time.
+        2. Limit the game framerate (and physics updating) to 25 FPS so we are not missing informations between frames.

 - **Week 2**: Conduct preliminary model assessment and define data requirements.
 Validate data and model requirements.
   - Tasks: Use steps 1 and 2 for preliminary model assessment, define data requirements, and validate them.